vcali02/vcali02/README.md

 ## 👋 About Me
 Hi there, I'm Val!
 I'm a Full-Stack Software Developer with a background in Behavior Analytics, JavaScript, React, Python, and Flask.
-I'm a speedy learner with the abikity to apply technical skills under pressure and within tight deadlines.
+I'm a speedy learner with the ability to apply technical skills under pressure and within tight deadlines.
 My background in behavioral analytics and data insights help me identify creative solutions to influence work, achieve goals, and organizational outcomes.
 I am passionate about leveraging technology to promote significant and meaningful change.

 ## 🍿🎥 Check out my Projects!